drnc/imgstack/README.rst

 (if input images are 16 bits TIFF files, output image is a 16 bits TIFF file).

-*imgstack* can optionnaly compress the output TIFF file.
+*imgstack* can optionally compress the output TIFF file.

 *imgstack* supports setting the sigma factor value.
 Reasonable values range from 1.0 to 3.0.
 Default is 2.5.
-Assuming a `normal distribution`_ of data, the following sigma values would exclude approximately:
+Assuming a `normal distribution`_ of data, the following sigma values excludes approximately:

 * 32% of points for sigma=1.0
+* 13% of points for sigma=1.5
 * 5% of points for sigma=2.0
+* 1% of points for sigma=2.5
 * 0.3% of points for sigma=3.0

-The algorithm can be applied iteratively, several times.
+The algorithm can be applied iteratively.
 *imgstack* allows to set the number of sigma clipping iterations to run.
 Note that *imgstack* will stop by itself if the number of iterations specified is large and